 (A) Each emissions unit that emits the regulated pollutant or precursor(s) and is not included in the most recent netting basis established for that regulated pollutant; and

-(B) Each emissions unit that emits the regulated pollutant or precursor (s) and is included in the most recent netting basis but has been modified and the modification resulted in an increase in actual emissions above the portion of the most recent netting basis attributable to the emissions unit for the attainment pollutant or precursor(s).
+(B) Each emissions unit that emits the regulated pollutant or precursor (s) and is included in the most recent netting basis and contributed to the emissions increase calculated in 340-224-0025 (2)(b) for the attainment pollutant or precursor(s).

 (b) For phased construction projects, the BACT determination must be reviewed at the latest reasonable time before commencement of construction of each independent phase.